-- 1. What Etoricoxib Tablets are and what they are used for - 2.
-What you need to know before you take Etoricoxib Tablets - 3.
-How to take Etoricoxib Tablets - 4.
+- 1. What Etoricoxib is and what it is used for - 2.
+What you need to know before you take Etoricoxib - 3.
+How to take Etoricoxib - 4.
 Possible side effects - 5.
-How to store Etoricoxib Tablets - 6.
+How to store Etoricoxib - 6.
 Contents of the pack and other information

-1 What Etoricoxib Tablets are and what they are used for
+1. What Etoricoxib is and what it is used for